Hello Girls: Service

 In September 1917, as male recruits were being shipped to France, the commanders of various Army camps in the continental United States began asking for permission to build facilities to house women telephone operators to maintain their communications.
 Although the War Department declared that no women should be employed, except nurses attached to hospitals, the Signal Corps and AT&T convinced Secretary of War Newton Baker that the highly trained, experienced women operators were essential.
 Barracks for women began to be built in October.
 To assuage public concern, Baker permitted women to be hired only when men were unavailable.
 He then ordered that the women be under constant supervision, and that they must be "of mature age and high moral character".

 The communication difficulties in France, due to a shortage of switchboard operators and the language differences, frustrated Pershing.
 Several officers in the Signal Corps proposed that they recruit bilingual American women.
-Agreeing, Pershing sent a November 8, 1917 cable:
+Agreeing, Pershing sent a November 8, 1917, cable:

-The initial staffing requirements, specified by Pershing, were 3 chief operators, 9 supervising operators, 78 local and long-distance operators, 10 substitutes, and one man (a commissioned captain) to generally supervise traffic.
+The initial staffing requirements, specified by Pershing, were three chief operators, nine supervising operators, 78 local and long-distance operators, 10 substitutes, and one man (a commissioned captain) to generally supervise traffic.
 Pershing was aware of the contributions women had made to the war front and had even called on female clerical workers to serve so that more men could be moved to the Front.
 Recruiting focused on fluency in French, as that was presumed to be the more difficult qualification to meet.
 AT&T offered to provide telephone operating training to bilingual recruits who lacked switchboard experience.

 Most of the women who served ended up being from urban areas of the United States and Canada where there was more access to this technology.
 These women were single, well educated, and independent.
-The average age of employment was twenty-six, which was young for the time, but most had worked previous jobs and had at-least one foreign-born parent.
+The average age of employment was 26, which was young for the time, but most had worked previous jobs and had at least one foreign-born parent.
 Finally, they had all proclaimed the spirit of patriotism for the Allied cause before heading on their way.
+In keeping with Army policies at that time, all women were white although one African American woman, Renee Messelin aka Ellarane Caldwell, did join the unit by claiming that she was white.